 What is a vulnerability scan?

 PCI security scans are needed to ensure your business network is safe and secure.
-The PCI Security Standards Council (SSC) requires regular scans to help merchants spot security vulnerabilities within their business network and applications.
+The PCI Security Standards Council (SSC) requires regular scans to help business owners spot vulnerabilities within their business network and applications.

 A vulnerability scan is an automated tool that checks for vulnerabilities in your operating systems, services and devices that could be used by hackers to target your business' private network.